as of June 30, 2018

 The overall U.S. fixed income market, as measured by the Bloomberg Barclays U.S. Aggregate Bond Index, returned –0.16% for the second quarter after returning –1.46% for the first quarter.
 Yields rose and prices declined as investors remained concerned about the possibility of inflation and a more aggressive pace of interest rate increases by the Federal Reserve.
 (Bond yields and prices move in opposite directions.)

-The Federal Reserve raised interest rates in March—its sixth increase since the current tightening cycle began– and signaled more hikes to come.
-Attention is now focused on the pace of rate increases for the rest of 2018, with many analysts expecting no more than two additional increases this year.
+The Fed raised rates in June– for the seventh time since the current tightening cycle began– and signaled more hikes to come.
+Attention is now focused on the Fed's pace for the rest of 2018, with many analysts expecting no more than one additional increase.

 U.S. bond market

-- The CRSP U.S. Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned –0.60% for the quarter but rose 13.87% for the 12 months ended March 31.
-For the quarter, all but two of its ten industry sectors declined, with telecommunications, basic materials, and oil and gas falling the most and technology and consumer services producing positive results.
-For the 12 months, eight sectors advanced; technology, health care, and materials posted the highest returns, while oil and gas and telecommunications declined.
+- The CRSP U.S. Total Market Index, the benchmark for Vanguard Total Stock Market Index Fund, returned 3.91% for the quarter and 14.83% for the 12 months ended June 30.
+For the quarter, 7 of the fund's 11 industry sectors advanced, with information technology, consumer discretionary, energy, and health care contributing the most to results.
+For the 12 months, 10 sectors advanced, with IT consumer discretionary, financials, and health care contributing the most.

 International stock market